selfbc/ghba/README.md

 ghba is a PTR record scanner ported from ghba.c.
 It's been enhanced to run much faster than the original ghba.c.
 It can scan an entire private class C network in under a minute if 32 threads are available.

+## Requirements

+Golang (go) 1.13 or newer (older version may work but haven't been tested in a long time)

 ## Installation

 Download ghba.go